-Project design and implementation in Namibia for international development and non-governmental organisations that conduct programs in Namibia.
+Project design and implementation in Namibia for international and local development and non-governmental organisations that conduct programmes in Namibia.
 Services include project design and planning, recruitment and staffing, government liaison, training and technical assistance, project coordination, administrative and financial control, reporting, monitoring and evaluation.
 Projects typically relate to civic education, multimedia campaigns, implementation of integrity systems and capacity building.

 Conducting or facilitating research, surveys and studies on contemporary social and political issues in Namibia by in-house researchers or a wide network of academic experts at Namibia’s tertiary institutions and other research institutions in Namibia and abroad.

-Providing capacity-building programs for local organizations and public institutions.
+Providing capacity-building programmes for local organisations and public institutions.
 Such training and technical assistance includes organisational management skills, financial reporting and administration, project management, advocacy skills, workplace ethics/anti-corruption, public relations and communications strategies, website and intranet development, event management, development of media materials and labour issues.